How To Calm Down: Anxiety Management Skills

 Suppose you have a hard time getting to sleep.
 In that case, you may need to practice better sleep habits, such as turning your electronics off well before you go to bed, reducing or eliminating your caffeine intake, and sticking to a consistent bedtime that is not too late.

-Finding ways to relax and manage your anxiety can positively affect your sleep quality, and vice versa; your stress levels should generally decrease with adequate rest.
+Finding ways to relax and manage your anxiety can positively affect your sleep quality, and vice versa; your stress and anxiety levels should generally decrease with adequate rest.

 Listen to music